Desktop GPU Video card

 The worst case for any GPU ever is 365watts (old) that must be expelled from just 1 GPU.

-TOP PITFALLS fast short list: (give PC runs ok on old video card or base onboard iGPU (intel) BIOS screens dead is the only key symptoms...
+TOP PITFALLS, a fast short list: (given PC runs ok on old video card or that slow base onboard iGPU (intel) but now with new card BIOS the screens are even dead..